jiahao42/jiahao42.github.io/index.md

 ## Who?

-I am currently a Ph.D. candidate in the Department of Computer Science, Univeristy of Virginia.
-I work with [Prof. Yonghwi Kwon](https://yonghwi-kwon.github.io/) and my research interest lies in but not limited to Program Analysis, System Security, and Programming Language.
+<del>I am currently a Ph.D. student in the Department of Computer Science, Univeristy of Virginia.
+I work with [Prof. Yonghwi Kwon](https://yonghwi-kwon.github.io/) and my research interest lies in but not limited to Program Analysis, System Security, and Programming Language.</del> <font color="red">I have already left the Ph.D program, and I will be leaving UVa in May 2020.
+I had awesome and unusual experience at UVa.</font>

 Previously, I spent three years (2014-2017) in Beijing, China, and one year (2017-2018) in Halmstad, Sweden.